MissT17/udacity-movie_project/movie-trailer/api/README.md

 If there is no Python installed, please install it on your machine.
 You can find the necessary links for download here:
 [Python](http://www....com)
+2. Please check if you also have Flask installed on the machine.
+If that is not the case, please follow the guidelines [here] (https://pypi.python.org/pypi/Flask/0.12).
+3. You will also need to open a developer youtube API account.
+Please follow a quick guide here: (https://youtu.be/Im69kzhpR3I)
+4. You would also need to know what the IP adress of your machine is.
+To quickly find out this information, you can visit the following website: (http://whatismyipaddress.com/) or just type *My IP* in Google and it will provide with a set of numbers.

 # Expected Outcome